open-runtimes/examples/kotlin/sendMessage/README.md

-As a result, a `kotlin.tar.gz` file will be generated.
+As a result, a `code.tar.gz` file will be generated.